 Investing in the Council's built assets to enhance service delivery and/ or increase the financial return.
-The following priorities have already been identified but a full programme of work will now need to be developed and reported for sign-off to Councillors for February 2020.
+The following priorities have already been identified but a full programme of work will now need to be developed and reported for sign-off in the annual Service Area Plans.

-INITIATIVE FFF Ref Adopt an Asset Management Strategy F Review the Council's commercial property portfolio for potential disposals, acquistions and revised leases F Review built corporate assets energy costs BF Review the Council's operational asset requirements DEF Build new, high quality, energy efficient affordable homes BF Maximise the return from the Council's landholdings within the Stratford Road employment site FC Complete District-wide Leisure Development Programme ABCEF
+INITIATIVE FFF Ref Deliver the Asset Management Strategy Action Plan F Review the Council's commercial property portfolio for potential disposals, acquisitions and revised leases F Review built corporate assets energy costs BF Review the Council's operational asset requirements DEF Build new, high quality, energy efficient affordable homes BF Maximise the return from the Council's landholdings within the Stratford Road employment site FC Complete the District-wide Leisure Development Programme ABCEF